burnbabyburn/jellyfin-android/README.md

 ### File not Found `index.html`

 Make sure the web source has been properly copied to `www` using gulp.
 If you are using Android Studio you have to build with cordova at least once so the files are copied into the android source files.

+### command not found: build

+move -d parameter to the end of the command
+`npx cordova build android -d`